acavalla/kmt2d/README.md

   - Provean online tool used to analyse which mutations are likely to be deleterious and which not (this line of questioning was abandoned when I discovered that synonymous mutations are often cancer driver genes (REF) for various reasons such as codon bias, and that Provean delineated all synonymous mutations as wildtype)

-## 3) Comutation or synthetic lethality with other DNA repair genes
+## 3) Comutation or synthetic lethality
+  - With other DNA repair genes
     - PARP1
     - BRCA1
-  - Maftools summaries: concatenated Maf files using an R script to print all file names within a lymphoma type and a shell script
+  - Maftools summaries: concatenation of Maf files
+    - R script: prints all file names within a lymphoma type of KMT2D wild-type vs mutant
+    - shell script: finds & removes leading headers from all non-first maf file, writes to output file

 ## 4) Mutational signature analysis: is there a known signature associated with KMT2D mutational status, and if not, is there a novel one?